 \subsection{Setup models}

 We explore the uncertainties produced by binary evolution prescriptions using 15 different setup models for the parameters of the \sevn{} simulations.

+Unless otherwise specified, we use the \parsec{} stellar tables with $\lambda_\mathrm{ov}=0.5$ for the evolution of H-rich star, and the \parsec{} pure-He tables for the evolution of pure-He stars.
+In addition to the fundamental look-up tables (stellar mass, He and CO core mass, radius, luminosity), we use the stellar tables to evaluate the radial extension of the He and CO cores, and to follow the evolution of the convective envelope properties (mass fraction, depth of the convective layers and eddy turnover timescale, see Section~\ref{sec:tables}).

 For the fiducial model (F), we set all \sevn{} parameters to their default values (see Sections \ref{sec:sse} and \ref{sec:bse}).
 We use the rapid supernova model by \cite{fryer2012}, but we draw the NS masses from a Gaussian distribution centred at $M=1.33 \ \Msun$ (Section \ref{sec:snmodel}).
 We take into account the pair instability and pulsation pair instability using the model M20 by \cite{Mapelli20} (Section \ref{sec:pisn}).
 We use the model KGM20 by \cite{GiacobboKick} to draw the natal kicks (Section \ref{sec:snkicks}).
 We use the option QCRS (Table \ref{tab:qc}) for the stability of the mass transfer during the RLO, hence the mass transfer is always stable for MS and HG donor stars (\bse{} phases 1 and 2, see Table \ref{tab:phases}), while we follow the \cite{Hurley02} prescriptions in all the other cases.
-We set the RLO mass accretion efficiency to 0.5 (Equation \ref{eq:maccrlo}), and assume that the mass not accreted during the RLO is lost from the vicinity of the accretor as an isotropic wind (isotropic re-emission option, see Appendix~\ref{app:rloloss}).
+We set the default RLO mass accretion efficiency to $f_{\rm MT}=0.5$ (Eq.~\ref{eq:maccrlo}) as the mean of the interval, and assume that the mass not accreted during the RLO is lost from the vicinity of the accretor as an isotropic wind (isotropic re-emission option, see Appendix~\ref{app:rloloss}).